Gravitational waveforms from periodic orbits around a novel regular black hole: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we have investigated the dynamics of test particles on periodic orbits around a spherically symmetric RBH with a Minkowski core, and the associated GW emission from EMRIs.
+We have also supplemented a comparative study of the novel RBH with the Hayward BH and the qOS BH to reveal the similarities and differences induced by different modification mechanisms.

 Firstly, by analyzing the effective potential and the admissible energy-angular momentum range, we explored how the deviation parameter $\alpha_0$ modifies orbits.
 Taking the MBO and ISCO as fiducial points, we identified the region where periodic orbits can exist.
 Our results show that increasing $\alpha_0$ drives both MBO and ISCO to smaller radii and reduces their angular momentum.
 The energy of the ISCO monotonically decreases with $\alpha_0$ while the MBO remains at the maximum energy $E=1$.
 These trends arise from the modified effective potential, indicating that quantum gravity effects allow particles to remain bound closer to the BH with reduced angular momentum and critical energy.
 Furthermore, the $(E, L)$ parameter space for bound orbits is reshaped compared to the Schwarzschild case, reflecting the global impact of $\alpha_0$ on orbital dynamics.